 Obstacles in Spiritual Endeavours and Their Remedy

 A seeker of Allah faces Satanic inspiration at every step of the journey.
 Therefore, it is must for the seeker to remain attentive.
 This means he or she must listen to and act upon the instructions of his spiritual guide.
-Once a Jew came to see Ali ibn Abi Talib and said: “Muslims face lots of Satanic inspirations during their prayers whereas we (Jews) don’t get these?
+Once a Jew came to see Ali ibn Abi Talib, the lion of Allah and said: “Muslims face lots of Satanic inspirations during their prayers whereas we (Jews) don’t get these?
 Upon this Ali ibn Abi Talib asked him a counter question: “If there were two houses, one of them empty and the other one full of valuable items.
 Which house would a thief target?
 The Jew said, “It will be the one with valuables in it.”
 Then Ali ibn Abi Talib replied: “Satan is like thief, he only attacks where there is treasure of light of Iman (faith).”

 The lesson from the above conversation is that a seeker must remain attentive.
 Any obstacles he faces during the physical and spiritual endeavours must be treated as Satanic inspirations and he must confront them with perseverance and remain steadfast on following the instructions of his spiritual guide.
 Some of the common obstacles that seekers face are:

 - Desire to rest and shy away from work

 Physical and spiritual endeavours open the way to Divine closeness and vision only when the seeker does them with the intention of attaining closeness of Allah.
 It is only possible to remain safe from the Satanic inspirations when the seeker completely submits himself to the Murshid.
 Murshid (spiritual guide) is like a physician.
 So if the seeker wants to get rid of esoteric illnesses then he must follow every instruction of his Murshid.